Juan Archuleta: Bellator MMA

 After a successful run in King of the Cage, Archuleta signed with Bellator MMA.
 He made his promotional debut at Bellator 195 against William Joplin.
 He won the bout via unanimous decision.

 His next bout came against Robbie Peralta at Bellator 201 on June 29, 2018.
 He won the bout via knockout in the third round.

 Archuleta next faced Jeremy Spoon at Bellator 210 on November 30, 2018.
 He won via unanimous decision.

-Archuleta's next bout took place on January 26, 2019 against Ricky Bandejas at Bellator 214.
+Archuleta's next bout took place on January 26, 2019, against Ricky Bandejas at Bellator 214.
 He won via unanimous decision.

 In his next bout, Archuleta faced former Bellator Bantamweight World Champion Eduardo Dantas at Bellator 222 on June 14, 2019.
 Archuleta was victorious via knockout at 4:59 of round 2.

 For his next fight, Archuleta entered the Bellator Featherweight World Grand Prix and in the opening round, he received a Featherweight title shot against champion Patrício Freire at Bellator 228 on September 28, 2019.
 He lost via unanimous decision.

 Archuleta then faced Henry Corrales at Bellator 238 on January 25, 2020.
 He was victorious via unanimous decision.

 Bellator MMA Bantamweight World Champion

-Archuleta returned to the bantamweight division to face Patchy Mix for the vacant Bellator Bantamweight World Championship on September 12, 2020 at Bellator 246.
+Archuleta returned to the bantamweight division to face Patchy Mix for the vacant Bellator Bantamweight World Championship on September 12, 2020, at Bellator 246.
 He won the bout via unanimous decision to become Bellator Bantamweight world champion.

 Archuleta made his first title defense against Sergio Pettis at Bellator 258 on May 7, 2021.
 He lost the bout and the title via unanimous decision.

 Bellator Bantamweight World Grand Prix

-Archuleta, replacing the injured Sergio Pettis, faced Raufeon Stots for the Interim Bellator Bantamweight World Championship on April 23, 2022 at Bellator 279.
+Archuleta, replacing the injured Sergio Pettis, faced Raufeon Stots for the Interim Bellator Bantamweight World Championship on April 23, 2022, at Bellator 279.
 Archuleta lost the bout after getting knocked out by a head kick and then finished on the ground with elbows at the beginning of the third round.

-Post Grand Prix
+Post Grand Prix; Rizin FF

-Archuleta faced Enrique Barzola on October 1, 2022 at Bellator 286.
+Archuleta faced Enrique Barzola on October 1, 2022, at Bellator 286.
 At weigh ins, the bout was moved to a catchweight of 141 pounds.
 In a fast paced bout, Archuleta won the bout via unanimous decision.

 Archuleta faced former Road FC and ONE Championship Bantamweight Champion Soo Chul Kim at Bellator MMA vs. Rizin on December 31, 2022.
 In a close back and forth bout, Archuleta came out of it with a split decision victory.

-Archuleta is scheduled to face Naoki Inoue at Rizin 42 on May 6, 2023.
+Archuleta was booked to face Naoki Inoue at Rizin 42 on May 6, 2023.
+He won the fight by unanimous decision.